-There are a number of ways that small businesses can increase their chances to secure business from larger companies.
-A well-planned and professional approach will help you convince big clients that you are the right choice for them - follow these tips.
+There are several ways that small businesses can increase their chances of winning large customers.
+Follow these tips for a well-planned and professional approach to help you convince big clients that you are the right choice for them.

 - Spend time on research: Familiarise yourself with the business you are pitching to, and know your industry and market well.
 See market research and market reports.